HOW DID WE GET HERE?

 In 2013 Lark in the Park reached its zenith.
 The event featured the Queen tribute Mercury.
 The weather was superb and for the first time we saw an audience that had travelled way beyond Allington’s usual catchment area.
 A profit of £2,000 was realised.

 After 2013 we saw a continuation of good audiences but it seemed hard to develop the event further.
 With headline acts costing over £1,800 overheads began to creep beyond the £4,000 mark and it became increasingly difficult to return a profit commensurate with the efforts invested.

-In 2015 a Sunday car show was added to the event, This proved popular but was was of little help to the development of an audience for the Saturday night event.
+In 2015 a Sunday car show was added to the event, This proved popular but was was of little help to the development of an audience for the Saturday evening.
 The Playing Field Fundraisers began to think about a change of format and at their meeting in November 2015 decided to look at a weekend event, in a central village location, to replace Lark in the Park.

 Given the past experience with events at the Welby, the ownership of marquees and other equipment now available to the Fundraisers, it was a very short step to the development of On the Green.
 The added possibility of locating the car show on the Village Green suggested that it would be possible to develop a package of weekend entertainment with broad appeal.

 On the Green

 So 2016 saw the start of a new phase in Summer entertainment in Allington.
 On the Green showcased live music at the rear of the Welby.
 The Fundraisers were able to use a range of equipment that they had acquired in the preceding years.
 Russ Adey provided his superb PA and his services without cost.

 The artists’ budget could be spread a little more thinly in the smaller space allowing a comprehensive line up to be developed for Friday and all day Saturday.
 Sunday saw the car show right in the heart of the village and very quickly a template for a successful event was established.
 That template has been developed to add a flypast, stalls and other entertainment.